 Hal: World peace?
 Blue Ring: LACK OF SINCERITY DETECTED.
 WHAT DO YOU HOPE FOR?
 Hal: A hamburger?
 Blue Ring: LACK OF SINCERITY DETECTED.
 WHAT DO YOU HOPE FOR?
 Hal: Right now, I really hope you'll shut up!
 Blue Ring: SINCERITY DETECTED.
 RING POWER CHARGE: 210%

-Ray Kinsella: What do you want?
-Terrence Mann: I want them to stop looking to me for answers, begging me to speak again, write again, be a leader.
-I want them to start thinking for themselves.
-I want my privacy.
-Ray Kinsella: No, what do you *want*? [gestures towards concession stand] Terrence Mann: Oh.
-Dog and a beer.
+Ray: So what do you want?
+Terrence: I want people to stop looking to me for answers; begging me to speak again, write again, be a leader.
+I want people to start thinking for themselves.
+And I want my privacy!
+Beat Ray: No, I mean... (points at the concession stand) What do you want?
+Terrence: Oh...
+A dog and a beer.

 Bernie the Agent: You with the banjo, can you help me?
 I have lost my sense of direction.
 Kermit: Have you tried Hare Krishna?